What Did My Car Say? Impact of Autonomous Vehicle Explanation Errors and Driving Context On Comfort, Reliance, Satisfaction, and Driving Confidence: Discussion

 \subsection{Implications For Autonomous Vehicle Design and Research}

-Our results have important implications for future AV design and research.
+Our results have important implications for future AV design and research \textbf{(RQ4)}.
 Understanding the consequences of AV explanation errors and contextual characteristics like driving difficulty and perceived harm are necessary first steps towards designing vehicles which may be more trustworthy, reliable, and satisfactory for people interacting with the AV.
-In this section, we will discuss how our study's insights can be used to design more trustworthy AVs.
+By using current, multimodal XAI methods of explanation presentation -- visual and auditory cues of both `what' and `why' information -- this study’s findings can directly apply to current AV explanation design.
+In this section, we will discuss how our study's insights can be applied to build more trustworthy AVs.

 The foremost implication of this work is to emphasize the importance of designing systems that can produce accurate explanations for AV decisions.
 This implication is not too surprising, as why would designers ever \emph{intentionally} produce inaccurate explanations?
 It becomes more meaningful, however, when testing explanatory systems before deployment.
 Our results indicate that even with a well-functioning driving system, if explanations are not of high quality, people still won't want to use the AV.